wiremock/wiremock/docs/source/getting-started.rst

 (and serve stubs) for long periods (without resetting) without exhausting the heap.
 The ``--record-mappings`` option isn't available if this one is specified.

+``--max-entries-request-journal``:
+Set maximum number of entries in request journal (if enabled) to discard old entries if the log becomes too large.
+If this parameter is not specified no entries are discarded.
+If the request log size has been changed dynamically via the admin interface then a reset causes the request size to be set to this number until it is set to a different value again dynamically.

 ``--help``:
 Show command line help